MicrosoftDocs/dynamics365smb-docs/business-central/copy-paste.md

 ## How do I copy data

+## How do I copy rows?
+To copy a single row, simply select it, and press Ctrl+C.one or more rows and press Ctrl + C on your keyboard.
+Paste using Ctrl + V.

+Q. What can I Copy & Paste?
+A. Copy one or more rows in Business Central to the same list, or to any list with identical columns.
+Copy one or more rows in Business Central and paste into Excel or other applications.
+Copy one or more rows in Excel and paste into a Business Central list.
+Copy the value of an individual field in Business Central and paste anywhere.

+Q. Can I Paste rows into an Outlook email or OneNote?
+A. Yes.
+This is pasted as a nicely-formatted table that preserves indentation, numeric alignment and coloring, just as you would see in Business Central.

+Q. Does Copy & Paste work with tiles?
+A. No. The list must be viewed as rows for you to Copy & Paste.

+Q. In which lists can I copy rows?
+A. You can copy rows in any kind of list, including worksheets, FactBoxes, or embedded on a page.
+The list must be editable to paste any rows.
+In some pages, the application may prevent pasting of rows to certain tables.
+Contact your administrator or application developer to set the PasteIsValid property on the source table.

+Q. On which clients is Copy & Paste available?
+A. Copy & Paste are available in the browser or Windows 10 desktop app for Business Central.

+Q. What is the maximum rows that can be copied?
+A. You can copy as many rows as you have scrolled into view.
+For example, to copy all 1000 rows in a page, you must first scroll to the bottom of the page and wait for the rows to appear before copying.
+The maximum number of rows you can copy is only limited by the memory of your device.

+Q. Must I have the exact same columns when pasting?
+A. Yes, Whether you are copying from Business Central, from Excel, or from some other tabular source, the copied rows must have the exact matching columns, no more no less.

 ## Exactly what can I copy and paste?
 -   Copy one or more rows in Business Central to the same list, or to any list with identical columns.